Construction Accident Solicitors — Scotland

 inadequate health and safety training, on-site negligence and human error.

-in the process of making a construction accident compensation claim.
+through the process of making a construction accident compensation claim.

 Everything we do at Watermans